evolarjun/amr/docs/AMRFinder-database.md

 data is available at
 https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/.
-The rest of this document describes the format and structure of the database as it used by AMRFinder.
+The rest of this document describes the format and structure of the database as it used by AMRFinderPlus.

 ## Genotype vs. Phenotype

-Users of AMRFinder or its supporting data files are cautioned that presence of a gene encoding an antimicrobial resistance (AMR) protein does not necessarily indicate that the isolate carrying the gene is resistant to the corresponding antibiotic.
+Users of AMRFinderPlus or its supporting data files are cautioned that presence of a gene encoding an antimicrobial resistance (AMR) protein does not necessarily indicate that the isolate carrying the gene is resistant to the corresponding antibiotic.
 AMR genes must be expressed to confer resistance.
 An enzyme that